A step towards a consistent treatment of chiral theories at higher loop order: the abelian case: Acknowledgments

 \section{Acknowledgments}

 I gratefully acknowledge enlightening discussions with Dominik Stockinger, M. Pérez-Victoria, Brigitte Hiller and Marcos Sampaio.
+The author acknowledges support from National Council for Scientific and Technological Development – CNPq through the project 166523/2020-8 and Fundação para a Ciência e Tecnologia (FCT) through the project CERN/FIS-COM/0035/2019.
 This publication is based upon work from COST Action CA16201 PARTICLEFACE, supported by COST (European Cooperation in Science and Technology, www.cost.eu).